Jingning-Zhang/PROSPER/create_your_own_LD/README.md

 done
 ```

-7. Run the R codes to generate a reference text file for all variants and alleles.
+7. Run the R codes to generate ref_bim.txt（a reference text file for all variants and alleles）.

 ```
 library(bigreadr)